-We should not be afraid of lateral thinking, if the requirement is first day strike then are aircraft necessarily the best means of delivery.
-Perhaps a containerised Storm Shadow that could be carried by any number of surface vessels might be a more cost effective means of fulfilling that requirement, I am not arguing for or against but saying that alternatives can sometimes be attractive and worthy of consideration.
+We should not be afraid of lateral thinking, if the requirement is a first-day strike then are aircraft necessarily the best means of delivery.
+Perhaps a containerised Storm Shadow that could be carried by any number of surface vessels might be a more cost-effective means of fulfilling that requirement, I am not arguing for or against but saying that alternatives can sometimes be attractive and worthy of consideration.

 CVF was originally a pure strike platform, optimised for attacks against land targets.

 Our thinking around how we could use CVF should be centred on building up a capability that we already have and the obvious strength in this context is littoral manoeuvre from the sea or amphibious operations.
 We already have a strong capability in this area and CVF offers the possibility of improving this to an even greater degree if we put to one side notions of it being used as a single-minded strike platform with 36 fast jets.
 It also fits in with my thinking about the UK’s future approach to defence, this being the maintenance of as many capabilities as sensible at a small enough scale to satisfy the unassisted small scale focussed intervention as per SDSR, supplemented with a number of ‘capability plus’ areas that deliver influence in coalition operations and provide for greater security by virtue of regional engagement and intelligence gathering.